-What To Do When Your Kid Walks In On You Having Sex (Which Will Happen)
+What to Do When Your Kid Walks in on You Having Sex

-Figure out what brought your child into to your room.
+Figure out what brought your child into your room.
 Were they seeking comfort after waking from a nightmare?
 Investigating the dying Rhino sounds coming from your room?
 Whatever the case, read your kid’s emotions and temper the conversation to that.
 “The important thing to do is look at the child’s face if you can,” says Roffman.
-They may be confused, frightened, or just kind of weirded out.
-“If you have the presence of mind to do that, it will guide the conversation.”flickr / Daniel Vucsko
+They may be confused, frightened, or just kind of weirded-out.
+“If you have the presence of mind to do that, it will guide the conversation.”

 If the kid is scared after seeing your sweaty bodies (hence your “mirrors in the bedroom” rule), Roffman says ask them to come into the bed for a reassuring hug.
 Yes, this seems like a gross move, considering the business that was happening a second ago.
 But business hours are over, baby.
 You’re setting the tone for this situation.
 Remember, your kid’s perspective of what was happening is vastly different from yours.
 It’s only weird if you act like it’s weird — which is also good advice when you resume activities.

 If you’re uncomfortable with giving hugs in that exact moment, defer the conversation slightly.
 “You could send the child to their room and say you’ll be there in 30 seconds,” she says.
 “That might feel more comfortable from your perspective.
 Not only does this create a clear mental boundary between kinky time and kiddie time, but it also gives you time to stash your riding crops, handcuffs, and Eyes Wide Shut masks.